If you haven’t, go read the events tutorial first. This documents the messy details of the event system.

-Yes, handler call order is not guarenteed.
+Yes, handler call order is not guaranteed.
 Please don’t file bugs about this.

-This was chosen because the order of handler registration is dependant on load order, which is stable in a release but not something generally reasoned about.
+This was chosen because the order of handler registration is dependent on load order, which is stable in a release but not something generally reasoned about.
 In addition, xontribs mean that we don’t know what handlers could be registered.
-So even an “ordered” event system would be unable to make guarentees about ordering because of the larger system.
+So even an “ordered” event system would be unable to make guarantees about ordering because of the larger system.

 Because of this, the event system is not ordered; this is a form of abstraction.
-Order-dependant semantics are not encouraged by the built-in methods.
+Order-dependent semantics are not encouraged by the built-in methods.